rh-fieldwork/ceph-canary/README.md

 # ceph-canary

 ## Overview
-The purpose of the set of scripts in this repository is to gather I/O metrics on an Openshift Ceph storage and exports the collected data to the OpenShift monitoring stack for analysis.
+The purpose of the set of scripts in this repository is to gather I/O metrics on an Openshift Ceph storage and export the collected data to the OpenShift monitoring stack for analysis.
 There are two (2) major components in this package, a load generator and a metrics collector.

 #### Load Generator
   The containerized load generator will run the I/O load against the storage device under test.
 The load generator performs the following tasks.